ontogen/ontogen.github.io/_posts/2024-08-05-ontogens-versioning-model.md

   image: /assets/images/ontogen-introduction-article-2.png
 ---

-This is the second post in a series of four blog posts introducing the different parts of the Ontogen version control system and the ideas behind it:
+This is the second in a series of four blog posts introducing the different parts of the Ontogen version control system and the ideas behind it:

 1. [Introducing Ontogen](/introduction/part-1)
 2. **[Ontogen's Versioning Model](/introduction/part-2)**